NOTE: Analysis is mixed in with the relation of

 (8) JAKE: She's a worrier.

 This conversation with Lorraine indicates that Dougie was supposed to have been killed the day before, which would mean Monday, and that it is thus Tuesday.
-The events in part four began on Monday and ended on Tuesday.
+The events in part four began on Monday and ended Tuesday night.
 We appear to have dropped back in time to Tuesday dawn.